 Once again, alternating between sitting and standing will produce the greatest benefits.

 Which Is Worse, Sitting Or Standing All Day?

 On balance, the worst of the two probably is sitting.
 Sedentary living is shown to be associated with heart disease, weight gain/obesity, and diabetes.
-However, standing all day comes with its own problems, including an increased chance of back and neck problems, and even cardiovascular issues.
+However, standing at you desk all day comes with its own problems, including an increased chance of back and neck problems, and even cardiovascular issues.